umich-vci/terraform-provider-bluecat/docs/resources/ip4_available_network.md

 ### Required

-- **network_id_list** (List of Number) A list of Network IDs to search for a free IP address.
+- `network_id_list` (List of Number) A list of Network IDs to search for a free IP address.
 By default, the address with the most free addresses will be returned.
 See the `random` argument for another selection method.
 The resource will be recreated if the network_id_list is changed.
 You may want to use a `lifecycle` customization to ignore changes to the list after resource creation so that a new network is not selected if the list is changed.

 ### Optional

-- **id** (String) The ID of this resource.
-- **keepers** (Map of String) An arbitrary map of values.
+- `keepers` (Map of String) An arbitrary map of values.
 If this argument is changed, then the resource will be recreated.
-- **random** (Boolean) By default, the network with the most free IP addresses is returned.
+- `random` (Boolean) By default, the network with the most free IP addresses is returned.
 By setting this to `true` a random network from the list will be returned instead.
 The network will be validated to have at least 1 free IP address.
 Defaults to `false`.
-- **seed** (String) A seed for the `random` argument's generator.
+- `seed` (String) A seed for the `random` argument's generator.
 Can be used to try to get more predictable results from the random selection.
 The results will not be fixed however.

 ### Read-Only

+- `id` (String) The ID of this resource.
-- **network_id** (Number) The network ID of the network selected by the resource.
+- `network_id` (Number) The network ID of the network selected by the resource.